yasinsametkaraca/ai-research-companion-saas/README.md

 ## Pinecone

+- `Vector Database`: Vector databases provide the ability to store and retrieve vectors as high-dimensional points.
+It adds additional features to efficiently and quickly search for nearest neighbors in N-dimensional space.
+It is usually supported by k-nearest neighbor (k-NN) indices.
+It is created with algorithms such as Hierarchical Navigable Small World (HNSW) and Inverted File Index (IVF).
+Vector databases; It provides a query infrastructure and additional features such as data management, fault tolerance, authentication and access control.

 In simple terms, Pinecone is a cloud-based vector database for machine learning applications.

 By representing data as vectors, Pinecone can quickly search for similar data points in a database.